FM FencingMonitor

 Reference athlete

-A reference athlete is selected.
-If the reference side is read in offensive context, the opponent side can be read in defensive context, and vice versa.
+A reference athlete is selected for the report view.
+If the reference side is analyzed in offensive context, the opponent side can be analyzed in defensive context, and vice versa.

 Only metrics with valid measured values on both sides of the comparison are displayed.
 The weapon hand, weapon line, body position, and relevant action must be sufficiently visible.
-Diagnoses use Bad, Average, and Good, with severity used as a tie-breaker when needed.
+Metric states use Bad, Average, and Good, with severity used only as an internal ordering aid when needed.

 How to read this report